mendix/docs/content/developerportal/deploy/ibm-cloud.md

 ### 3.3 Creating a Package for IBM Cloud

-Before you can deploy a package on IBM Cloud you have to create it.
+Before you can deploy a package to IBM Cloud you have to create it.

 To create a package for IBM Cloud, follow these steps: